holepunchto/hyperswarm/README.md

 * `firewall`: A sync function of the form `remotePublicKey => (true|false)`.
 If false, the connection will be rejected.
 Defaults to allowing all connections.

 #### `swarm.connections`
-A set of all active client/server connections.
+An iterable containing all active client/server connections.

 #### `swarm.peers`
-A Map containing all connected peers, of the form: `(Noise public key hex string) -> PeerInfo object`
+An iterable containing all connected peers.

 See the [`PeerInfo`](https://github.com/hyperswarm/hyperswarm/blob/v3/README.md#peerinfo-api) API for more details.